Red-Line-Five/QuickProfile/README.md

-# QuickProfile 🚀
+🚀 QuickProfile

-QuickProfile is a simple tool that helps developers and users quickly copy personal or professional information (name, email, phone, social links, etc.) from a JSON file.
+QuickProfile is a lightweight web tool that lets you quickly copy personal or professional info (name, email, phone, social links, etc.) from a JSON file with one click.

+Perfect for developers, freelancers, and anyone who fills forms often.

-## Features
+✨ Features

-- Upload JSON profile
+📂 Upload your own JSON profile

-- One-click copy to clipboard
+📋 One-click copy to clipboard

-- Works in browser
+🌐 Works directly in the browser (no backend)

-- Open source
+🧩 Open-source & easy to customize

 ## Use Cases
 - Filling forms faster